deuli/JackOCache/README.md

 - uwu Pumpkin: In the Nether between Y level 0 and 35
 - nice Pumpkin: A log below the pumpkin
-- :^) Pumpkin: A sign on the pumpkin with ":^)" on the second line
+- :^) Pumpkin: A sign on the pumpkin with ":^)" written on it
 - Pumpking: A gold block on top of the pumpkin
-- Ghost Pumpkin: Soul Sand below the pumpkin
+- Ghost Pumpkin: Soul Sand or Soul Soil below the pumpkin
-- Snow Pumpkin: Snow on top and a snow block below the pumpkin
+- Snow Pumpkin: Snow (layer) on top and a snow block below the pumpkin
 - Melon Pumpkin: A melon block on top OR below the pumpkin
 - Alpha Pumpkin: Netherrack, Soul Sand and Glowstone on top of the pumpkin and a Jack o'Lantern below
 - SpookyJam Pumpkin: A white stained glass block under the pumpkin
 - Cool Pumpkin: In a beach biome
 - Angry Pumpkin: Fire on top of the pumpkin
 - Puking Pumpkin: Pumpkin seeds around the pumpkin
+- Nerd Pumpkin: A sign on the pumpkin with "Actually" written on it
+- Nerd Creeper Pumpkin: A Nerd Pumpkin and Creeper Pumpkin above and below of the pumpkin (or vice-versa)
+- Warden Pumpkin: In an Ancient City with a Warden 10 blocks in range of the pumpkin (Alternative method available with Drops)

 </details>